JavierJimenez86/chessexercise/README.md

-#ChessExercise

-Project Title
+# Title

+Chess Exercise

+# Description

-A python program consisting in give all the potential chess board positions of a a given piece(rook, bishop, jnight and queen) could advance to, with one move, from the given position, with the assumption there are no other pieces on the chess board.
+A python program consisting in give all the potential chess board positions of a a given piece(rook, bishop, knight and queen) could advance to, with one move, from the given position, with the assumption there are no other pieces on the chess board.

-Getting Started
+# Getting Started

-The project consists of one simple file named chessgame.py. which received two parameters: a predetermined chess piece (rook, bishop knight or queen, bishop) and the current position, and will return possible movements of this piece in the chessboard.
+The project consists of one simple file named chessgame.py. which received two parameters:

+  - piece: This is the argument for the chess piece name: Ex: rook, bishop, knight or queen.
+  - position: This is the notation for a position in the chess board: Ex: E4, D6, etc.
+  - help: Show a help message

+The output will be all the possibles moves given the piece and its position

-Prerequisites
+# Prerequisites

 This project was developed with Python 2.7.9 in Windows

-Give examples
-Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests

-Explain how to run the automated tests for this system

-Break down into end to end tests

-Explain what these tests test and why

-Give an example
-And coding style tests

-Explain what these tests test and why

-Give an example
-Deployment

-Add additional notes about how to deploy this on a live system
+# Examples

+In this section are presented four test cases, one for each chess piece that is included in our implementation:

+1. Rook

+Rook moves horizontally and vertically.
+If the parametters passed are:  “rook E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8

+  Test:

+  - Input

+   > chessgame.py -piece rook -position E6

+  - Output:

+   > moves for the rook in the position E6 :

+   > ['a6', 'b6', 'c6', 'd6', 'f6', 'g6', 'h6', 'e1', 'e2', 'e3', 'e4', 'e5', 'e7', 'e8']

+   2. Bishop

+Bishop moves diagonally.
+If the parametters passed are:  “bishop E6” The output would be: D5, C4, B3, A2, F7, G8, D7, C8, F5, G4, H3

+  Test:

+  - Input

+   > chessgame.py -piece bishop -position E6

+  - Output:

+   > moves for the bishop in the position e6 :

+   > ['d5', 'c4', 'b3', 'a2', 'f7', 'g8', 'd7', 'c8', 'f5', 'g4', 'h3']

+   3. Queen

+Queen moves horizontally, vertically and diagonally.
+If the parametters passed are:  “queen E6” The output would be: A6, B6, C6, D6, F6, G6, H6, E1, E2, E3, E4, E5, E7, E8, D5, C4, B3, A2, F7, G8, D7, C8, F5, g4, H3

+  Test:

+  - Input

+   > chessgame.py -piece queen -position E6

+  - Output:

+   > moves for the queen in the position e6 :

+   > ['a6', 'b6', 'c6', 'd6', 'f6', 'g6', 'h6', 'e1', 'e2', 'e3', 'e4', 'e5', 'e7', 'e8', 'd5', 'c4', 'b3', 'a2', 'f7', 'g8', 'd7', 'c8', 'f5', 'g4', 'h3']

+   4. Knight

+Knight moves in a L way, that means two position in the row direction and the other in the column direction and viceversa, two in the column direction and the other in the row direction.
+If the parametters passed are:  “knight E6”
+The output would be: C7, G7, D8, F8, G5, C5, F4, D4

+  Test:

+  - Input

+   > chessgame.py -piece queen -position E6

+  - Output:

+   > moves for the knight in the position e6 :

+   > ['c7', 'g7', 'd8', 'f8', 'g5', 'c5', 'f4', 'd4']

-Authors
+# Authors

 Javier Jiménez - javierjaleman1986@gmail.com